rschristopher/rschristopher.github.io/src/references/nostr.md

 Follow me on
  [Nostr](https://iris.to/isbitcointrue.com)
- with the verified
+ with the self-verified
  [`isbitcointrue.com`](https://iris.to/isbitcointrue.com)
  identifier,
  using your preferred Nostr client.
-Or use the unverified public key,
+Or use the following public key,

 `npub1w4w9apn7yjd3atqzu3f4umctxpx2u3tcq3uadj2zgxndwavpd49smxj8ar`